quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 - Refactored algorithm descriptions; made the 4-pass algorithm easier to implement
 - Revised test vectors
+- Split YANG model into a server and middlebox version

 ## since draft-ietf-quic-load-balancers-09
 - Renamed "Stream Cipher" and "Block Cipher" to "Encrypted Short" and